Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation_2D.md

     * Authors: Shuai Zheng, Sadeep Jayasumana, Bernardino Romera-Paredes, Vibhav Vineet, Zhizhong Su, Dalong Du, Chang Huang, Philip H. S. Torr
     * Abstract: Pixel-level labelling tasks, such as semantic segmentation, play a central role in image understanding.
 Recent approaches have attempted to harness the capabilities of deep learning techniques for image recognition to tackle pixel-level labelling tasks.
 One central issue in this methodology is the limited capacity of deep learning techniques to delineate visual objects.
 To solve this problem, we introduce a new form of convolutional neural network that combines the strengths of Convolutional Neural Networks (CNNs) and Conditional Random Fields (CRFs)-based probabilistic graphical modelling.
 To this end, we formulate mean-field approximate inference for the Conditional Random Fields with Gaussian pairwise potentials as Recurrent Neural Networks.
 This network, called CRF-RNN, is then plugged in as a part of a CNN to obtain a deep network that has desirable properties of both CNNs and CRFs.
 Importantly, our system fully integrates CRF modelling with CNNs, making it possible to train the whole deep network end-to-end with the usual back-propagation algorithm, avoiding offline post-processing methods for object delineation.
 We apply the proposed method to the problem of semantic image segmentation, obtaining top results on the challenging Pascal VOC 2012 segmentation benchmark.
     * Comments:
         * > The predictive performance of FCN has been improved further by appending the FCN with a recurrent neural network (RNN) [10] and fine-tuning them on large datasets [21],[42].
-The RNN layers mimic the sharp boundary delineation capabilities of CRFs while exploiting the feature representation power of FCN’s.
-(SegNet, 2015)
+The RNN layers mimic the sharp boundary delineation capabilities of CRFs while exploiting the feature representation power of FCN's.
+(2015, SegNet)
         * > (2015, ParseNet) Zheng et al. (2015) convert CRF learning to recurrent neural network (RNN) and use message passing to do the learning and inference.

 ### MAP and CRF (Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials, 2012) (count=5+5)